NEET: United Kingdom

 There is some stigma attached to the term NEET.
 Simon Cox of BBC News said the word is "the latest buzzword for teenage drop-outs".
 He says "Neets are 20 times more likely to commit a crime and 22 times more likely to be a teenage mum", and that Barking and Dagenham has been called the country's "Neet capital".
 David Smith of The Times calls them "the yobs hanging around off-licences late into the night".
 According to Colin Webster, NEETs commit disproportionately large amounts of crime.
 Children with high levels of truancy and exclusions at school are likely to become NEETs.

 Several schemes and ideas have been developed to reduce the number of NEETs.
 One of the main goals of the Connexions service, first piloted in 2001, is to reduce the number of NEETs.
 Most local authorities have made a local area agreement to this end.
 As part of the 2004 Spending Review, the Department for Education and Skills (DfES) had a public service agreement to reduce the proportion of NEETs from 9.6 percent in 2004 to 7.6 percent in 2010.
 Introduced in 2004–2005 the UK-wide Education Maintenance Allowance offers a means-tested weekly payment of up to £30 to young people continuing education past secondary school.
 In 2007 the government implemented a "September guarantee" that guaranteed all 16-year-old school leavers a suitable learning place in September, extended to 17-year-olds the following year.
 The "Young Person's Guarantee" was announced in the 2009 budget, offering a guaranteed job, training, or work experience to 18- to 24-year-olds who have been on Jobseeker's Allowance for six months; it went live on 25 January 2010.
 It was announced in the 2010 budget that the scheme would end in March 2012, an extension of one year.

-The Education and Skills Act 2008, which was granted royal assent in 2008, increased the school leaving age in England to 17 in 2013, and to 18 in 2015; the Act gives the National Assembly for Wales the option to raise the leaving age in that country.
+In England, the Education and Skills Act 2008, introduced requirements for those above school-leaving age in England (16) to either be in full-time (or part-time) work, or another form of post-16 education, such as college or university.
+These requirements are exclusive to England and do not apply anywhere else in the United Kingdom.

 A number of further education colleges seek to enrol NEETs.
 For example, it was reported in 2005 that a course for NEETs at Bournemouth and Poole College had offered various sign-on incentives, and completion bonuses of a free iPod and £100 in cash.

 The Scottish Government limits the NEET classification to those aged 16–19.